Puppy Sitting & Daycare

-Maybe they can’t come on a short holiday with you, or perhaps your working arrangements mean you need regular dog day care.
+Maybe they can’t come on a short holiday with you, or perhaps your working arrangements mean you need regular dog or puppy daycare.
 Your dog is lucky (and probably very happy!) if you have the freedom to work from home, or if you’re allowed to take them into the workplace.
 However, it’s completely normal for people who work to need extra help to give their dogs a happy and sociable life.

 Some owners rely on the help of a family member or friend when it comes to dog sitting, but of course not everyone has this option!
-If you need extra help, there is a growing industry of professional carers, including dog day care and dog sitting services.
+If you need extra help, there is a growing industry of professional carers, including dog and puppy daycare and sitting services.

 Professional canine carers

-Depending on your dog’s needs and your preferences, there are several types of professional canine carer that you could choose from:
+Depending on your dog’s needs and your preferences, there are several types of professional canine carers that you could choose from:

-Dog walkers will come at a specific time to take your dog for a walk, often with other dogs, and exercise them while you are out.
+Dog walkers will come at a specific time to take your dog or puppy for a walk, often with other dogs, and exercise them while you are out.

-In dog day care, your dog will spend the day in a dedicated doggie day care centre or at an established kennels.
+Alternatively, in dog daycare, they will spend the day in a dedicated centre or at an established kennels.
 You can drop your dog off in the morning and pick them up on your way home.
 Some establishments will collect and return your dog to your home and may also offer overnight or holiday boarding.
-Some even have webcams for you to watch your dog for peace of mind wherever you are!
+They might even have webcams for you to watch your dog for peace of mind wherever you are!

-Kennelling is a popular choice of dog care for dogs who aren’t joining their owners on holiday.
+Kennelling is a popular choice for dogs who aren’t joining their owners on holiday.
 Licensed kennels have to adhere to various hygiene and safety regulations, and should be clean and comfortable with knowledgeable and caring staff.
 However, all kennels are different, so why not visit a few before you choose?
-Check that their licence is displayed, chat with the staff, decide if your dog will be happy there, and get booking – the best kennels often get filled well in advance, especially over busy holidays!
-Check their admission policies, make sure your dog is fully vaccinated, and you’re ready to go, safe in the knowledge that your friend is being well looked after.
+Check that their licence is displayed, chat with the staff, decide if your dog or puppy will be happy there, and get booking – the best kennels often get filled well in advance, especially over busy holidays!
+Check their admission policies, make sure your dog or puppy is fully vaccinated, and you’re ready to go, safe in the knowledge that your friend is being well looked after.

 Your dog deserves the same great care from professionals that you give them at home, so when researching carers or dog sitting facilities, think about your expectations and what service is being offered.
 When interviewing dog walkers for example, find out how many other dogs will be walked at the same time and check their professional insurance policies.
 It’s also a good idea to find out what experience that person has with dogs.
 For example, many trainers and vet nurses offer boarding, walking or dog sitting services outside of their other jobs, so they probably know a thing or two about looking after pets!

-Make sure your dog has the opportunity to meet the carers before you leave him in their care.
+Make sure your dog or puppy has the opportunity to meet the carers before you leave them in their care.
 If looking for a dog walker, for example, arrange to tag along on one of their walks so that you can see for yourself how they interact with the dogs in their care.

 Be prepared for emergencies

 It’s likely that nothing bad is going to happen while you’re away, but being prepared for emergencies is still vital.
-Just check that your dog’s carer is qualified in canine first aid, is aware of your dog’s medical issues if they have any, and knows how to administer any medication as part of your pet’s dog care routine.
-Most importantly, make sure they have your contact details – and those of a back-up – as well as the details of your vet, your dog’s microchip information (if they are chipped) and recent veterinary history.
+Just check that your dog’s carer is qualified in canine first aid, is aware of your dog’s medical issues if they have any, and knows how to administer any medication as part of your pet’s care routine.
+Most importantly, make sure they have your contact details – and those of a back-up – as well as the details of your vet, your dog or puppy’s microchip information and recent veterinary history.

 Although it’s not nice to think about, consider in advance what you would like to happen if your dog were to fall ill or die suddenly.
 It is best to be prepared for every worst-case scenario and to make your feelings known in advance to avoid any unnecessary heartache later.

-If your dog is joining you on holiday rather than staying in dog day care, they’re not alone.
+If your dog or puppy is joining you on holiday rather than staying in puppy daycare, they’re not alone.
 Indeed, many people don’t consider it a proper ‘family holiday’ unless their canine companion is there to share the fun!
 Fortunately, more and more places are catering for dog owners, meaning your options aren’t limited to camping trips or ‘staycations’.

 From B&B breaks, hotels and self-catering cottages to canal boats and even huge castles that can be rented, there is dog-friendly accommodation to suit every taste and budget.
 Dog training holidays also provide a place where you can enjoy canine activities and sports with other dog lovers under the guidance of a qualified trainer.

-If you want to holiday outside of the UK and Ireland, changes to British quarantine laws makes it easier and safer than ever to holiday abroad with your best friend.
-There are very specific requirements that need to be followed, so visit the Defra website for more information on the Pet Travel Scheme.
+If you want to holiday outside of the UK and Ireland, changes to British quarantine laws makes it easier and safer than ever to holiday abroad with your dog.
+There are very specific requirements that need to be followed, so visit the GOV.uk website to find out about what you need to take your dog abroad.
 Always ask your vet’s advice before booking a foreign trip with your dog, just to make sure they’re ready for the trip.